hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

 Angle Limit
    This controls how faces are grouped: a higher limit will lead to many small groups but less distortion, while a lower limit will create fewer groups at the expense of more distortion.
+Margin Method
+   See :ref:`bpy.ops.uv.pack_islands` for a description of this option.
 Island Margin
    This controls how tightly the UV islands are packed together.
    A higher number will add more space between islands.